baoquoc210/Predict-Stock-Price/README.md

 # Stock Price Prediction with Optimized LSTM

 This project implements an advanced stock price prediction model using a Long Short-Term Memory (LSTM) neural network, optimized with hyperparameter tuning via `keras-tuner`.
 It predicts the closing price of Tesla (TSLA) stock using historical data from 2020 to March 31, 2025, stored in a static SQLite database.
-The model incorporates a rich set of technical indicators and demonstrates skills in machine learning, data analysis, and software engineering, making it a strong portfolio piece for AI Engineer and Data Analyst roles in Australia.

 ## Features
 - **Model Optimization**: Uses `keras-tuner` to automatically tune LSTM hyperparameters (e.g., units, learning rate, dropout) for improved accuracy.